8 Best Fixed Blade Knife: A Knife for Every Occasion!

 Benchmade SOCP

 You can wear the SOCP on armor without much difficulty due to its small and thin size.
 The SOCP comes with a thin, minimalist sheath, and you can mount the sheath to your carrier, belt, or elsewhere.
 This includes IWB for concealed carry, although the knife is rather large and somewhat difficult to conceal comfortably.
-It’s rugged enough for daily carry, but it doesn’t have much use outside its self-defense role.
+It’s also a rugged everyday carry (EDC) knife, but it doesn’t have much use outside its self-defense role.

 Benchmade SOCP Pros and Cons